kdoore/CS2335-Gitbook/conversation.md

 The code chunks below are used to retrieve and display data from a Conversation ScriptableObject: Conversation2.
 In these examples, the ScriptableObject is never attached to any scene GameObject, it's just used as a data resource, pulled directly from the project assets.

 ###Resources Folder
 To load a Conversation scriptableObject, which must be located in the Resources folder within Assets, you will need to create a Resources folder and move the desired scriptableObjects into that folder if they are going to be accessed via code and not attached to a gameOjbect via the inspector within a scene.
-The code below can also be utilized for Conversation objects that are attached to gameObjects, but this is a more flexible approach.
+The code below can also be utilized for Conversation objects that are attached to gameObjects, but controlling via code  is a more flexible approach.

 ###State Code For Conversation Elements
 BeginState.cs has 3 gameObjects used to display the content in a conversation element and 2 buttons to allow browsing through the conversation., To load a Conversation scriptableObject, which must be located in the Resources folder within Assets.
 In this code below, we're loading The instance of the Conversation:"Conversation2".